Þorgerður Ingólfsdóttir: Honors and awards

 In 1975 Þorgerður received the Leonie Sonnings Music Fund prize and the Prize of Optimism for outstanding Icelandic artists from Brøste in Copenhagen in 1983.
 In 1992 the Icelandic Performing Rights Society granted her special recognition for the performance of Icelandic choral music.
 She was awarded the Order of the Knight of the Falcon by the President of Iceland in 1985 for her musical work in Iceland, and the King of Norway appointed her a Commander of the Royal Order of Merit in 1992.
 In 2008 she was made an honorary member of the Society of Icelandic Musicians and in 2012 she was appointed Reykjavík City’s Honorary Artist.
 In 2013 she received the Honorary Award of the Icelandic Music Awards, and in 2016 she was presented with a Special Recognition Award from the University of Iceland’s School of Education, for her outstanding achievement as teacher.
 In 2018 Þorgerður was awarded honorary citizenship of the City of Reykjavík, and in the same year the Icelandic parliament appointed her Honorary State Artist for life.
 In 2021, she was nominated for the Nordic Council Music Prize.

+Personal life

+Þorgerður is married to the Norwegian poet Knut Ødegård.
+She comes from a musical family, and one of her sisters is the violinist Rut Ingólfsdóttir.